SmartHarmony/JPEG-AI-OPT/README.md

 ![02_whereis_Python.jpg](/images/02_whereis_Python.jpg)

 After configuring your custom Python path, the next step is to install the required libraries.
-Navigate to the `JAIOPT` directory.
+Navigate to the `JAIOPT` directory:
 ```
 cd ~/Documents/GitHub/demo/JPEG-AI-OPT/JAIOPT/
 ```